 When we approached REIGA, we weren't particularly concerned about our course - we just aimed for REIGA.
 Now, however, our course is important.
-We want to be flying directly away from REIGA on a course of $075^{\circ}$ .
+We want to fly be flying directly away from REIGA on a course of 075°.

-Now, in an ideal world, after we turned to $075^{\circ}$ , the ADF needle would be pointed directly behind you (ie, we'd be on course).
+Now, in an ideal world, after we turned to 075°, the ADF needle would be pointed directly behind you (ie, we'd be on course).
 Probably it isn't, so we need to adjust our course.
 The key to adjusting our course is ADF Rule 2.
-If we've set the compass card correctly, then the needle shows us the current NDB "radial".
-If we turn and fly until we intercept the 255 "radial", then turn to $075^{\circ}$ , we'll be right on course.
+If we've set the compass card correctly, then the needle shows us the current NDB bearing.
+If we turn and fly until we intercept the 255 bearing, then turn to 075°, we'll be right on course.